spcampbell/FireStic/README.md

 If you use Logstash to ship logs to Elasticsearch, a template is created automatically that adds an additional .raw sub field to every string field.
 We need to do that here too otherwise multi-word strings will be broken up and you'll hate dealing with that in Kibana.

-The template is located in `firestic_ES_template.sh` which you can run from a shell prompt...or, for your copy/paste convenience, here is the template and curl statement:
+The template is located in `firestic_ES_template.sh` located in the `prep_files` directory.
+You can run from a shell prompt...or, for your copy/paste convenience, here is the template and curl statement:

 ```Shell
 curl -XPUT localhost:9200/_template/firestic_1 -d '